-California, USA — September 15, 2017 BlakOpal Designs, acclaimed creators of virtual fashions and wearable art in Second Life since 2008, have announced that they will be scaling back operations in Second Life and concentrating their efforts on creating content in the next-generation virtual world of SineSpace.
+California, USA — September 15, 2017 BlakOpal Designs, acclaimed creators of virtual fashions and wearable art in Second Life since 2008, have announced that they will be scaling back operations in Second Life and move o SineSpace to concentrate their efforts on creating content in the next-generation virtual world.

 The Appeal of Advanced Features and Accessibility